colejarczyk/doc/developer/architecture/events.rst

 System events
 -------------
-Additional type of events that are thrown during execuing a command by command handler and may be used to trigger another commands.
+Additional type of events that are thrown during executing a command by command handler and may be used to trigger another commands.
 They’re also useful to separate concerns.

 List of all events